ga402/PACESS/README.md

 # PACESS
+### Practical AI-based Cell Extraction and Spatial Statistics
 ## Introduction

-This is the repository of code for our paper; _**PACESS**: Practical AI-based Cell Extraction and Spatial Statistics for large 3D biological images_.
+This is the repository of code for our paper; _**PACESS: Practical AI-based Cell Extraction and Spatial Statistics for large 3D biological images**_.
 This repository contains the relevant scripts for running the pipeline described in the paper.

 The aim of this paper was to describe a method for generating a 3D spatial data-frame of cellular information extracted from large multidimensional (>3D) biological images.
 Once extracted, we also describe in the paper a method for the analysis of this spatial data using a technique we've called 'spatially-weighted regression'.